Rise: Blood Hunter: Production

-Actress Carla Gugino who plays the secondary villain is also Gutierrez’s girlfriend and has starred in a range of his other films, admitted, "It’s always exciting to be on any project where the director has a really strong vision.
+Actress Carla Gugino who plays the secondary villain is also Gutierrez’s girlfriend and has starred in a range of his other films, admitted: "It’s always exciting to be on any project where the director has a really strong vision.
 And with this movie, we have a phenomenal director of photography, John Toll, and an amazing group of actors, so there is a great level of collaboration."
-Also stating "I think this is an incredibly entertaining movie.
+She also stated: "I think this is an incredibly entertaining movie.
 It’s sexy, it’s thrilling and there is also a lot of pathos.
 There’s guilt and redemption—some very major issues in life are in this movie."
-When speaking of Academy Award-winning Cinematographer John Toll, Chiklis agreed, "John Toll is a legend.
+When speaking of Academy Award-winning Cinematographer John Toll, Chiklis agreed: "John Toll is a legend.
 He’s perhaps one of the best three cinematographers alive right now and certainly one of my favorites.
 I honestly wanted to work with him, too, so that just finished it for me—I was like ‘I’m in!’"
-Chiklis considered, "The appeal of a true noir is that the classic look is from the shadows.
+Chiklis added: "The appeal of a true noir is that the classic look is from the shadows.
 This movie isn’t about special effects—this is about actors and cameras.
 This is about light and dark and creepy things in the shadows.
 Any artist that’s in the film business loves films that are shot this way."
-British actor James D’Arcy who was cast as the villainous leader of the cult, spoke, "I think it’s a film noir that lives in this strange heightened reality.
+British actor James D’Arcy, who was cast as the villainous leader of the cult, said: "I think it’s a film noir that lives in this strange heightened reality.
 I hesitate to say that it’s a horror film or a vampire film because I don’t think it does justice what Sebastian has written.
 There’s a much stronger undercurrent than those terms would suggest passing through the film.
 I’m hoping we’re making that is emotional and very real."
-He complimented the director as he stated, "Sebastian has done a fantastic job creating this world where he’s avoiding as many of the clichés as possible.
+He complimented the director, saying: "Sebastian has done a fantastic job creating this world where he’s avoiding as many of the clichés as possible.
 We never call anybody a vampire, there are no teeth, nobody sleeps in coffins."

-Many actors and actresses had cameos in the film, including Robert Forster who appeared briefly at the very beginning of the movie, Cameron Richardson joined him in the scene, Samaire Armstrong appeared as ‘Jenny,’ one of Bishop's victims, and Nick Lachey.
-Gutierrez commented, "Nick is very funny as ‘Dwayne’ in this sort of endearing, not so bright, not the sharpest tool in the shed, kind of guy."Another actor in a cameo is Goth icon, Marilyn Manson, who doesn’t play a ‘vampire’ as many of his fans first thought, but rather acts as a ‘bartender.’
-Manson said, "I thought it would be ironic to be in a vampire movie and not be a vampire."
+Many actors and actresses had cameos in the film, including Robert Forster who appeared briefly at the very beginning of the movie, Cameron Richardson joined him in the scene, Samaire Armstrong appeared as Jenny, one of Bishop's victims, and Nick Lachey.
+Gutierrez commented: "Nick is very funny as Dwayne in this sort of endearing, not so bright, not the sharpest tool in the shed, kind of guy.
+"Another actor in a cameo is Goth icon, Marilyn Manson, who doesn’t play a vampire as many of his fans first thought, but rather acts as a bartender.
+Manson said: "I thought it would be ironic to be in a vampire movie and not be a vampire."